zabler/medipy/README.md

 # medipy
-Data Analysis Package for biosignals written in Python

-The package contains different processing algorithms for:
+Algorithm Package for Medical Data Analysis written in Python The package contains processing algorithms for different signal types like ECG, EEG, ACC, EMG, GYRO, …
-- ECG
-- EEG
-- ACC
-- GYRO